Liberal arts education: In the United States

 In the United States, liberal arts colleges are schools emphasizing undergraduate study in the liberal arts.
 The teaching at liberal arts colleges is often Socratic, typically with small classes; professors are often allowed to concentrate more on their teaching responsibilities than are professors at research universities.

 Science and mathematics are integral to four-year liberal arts colleges, and indeed their graduates have been demonstrated to be more likely to apply to graduate school in science and mathematics than their peers and make up a higher proportion of National Academy of Science members than would usually be expected for the number of science and mathematics graduates produced by an institution.

+Liberal arts programs encourage interdisciplinary study and international academic opportunities.
+Those in pursuant in fields such as Linguistics may participate in study-abroad programs or international research experiences, particular to studying languages, language documentation or regional dialects.
+This can be valuable for fields that examine language variation and communication across societies.

 Traditionally, a bachelor's degree in one particular area within liberal arts, with substantial study outside that main area, is earned over four years of full-time study.
 However, some universities such as Saint Leo University, Pennsylvania State University, Florida Institute of Technology, and New England College have begun to offer an associate degree in liberal arts.
 Colleges like the Thomas More College of Liberal Arts offer a unique program with only one degree offering, a Bachelor of Arts in Liberal Studies, while the Harvard Extension School offers both a Bachelor of Liberal Arts and a Master of Liberal Arts.
 Additionally, colleges like the University of Oklahoma College of Liberal Studies and the Harvard Extension School offer an online, part-time option for adult and nontraditional students.

 Most students earn either a Bachelor of Arts degree or a Bachelor of Science degree.

 Great Books movement

 Origins (1910s–1930s)

 The movement's intellectual roots lie in Charles William Eliot’s Harvard Classics (1909) and in John Erskine’s “General Honors” course at Columbia (1919), where primary texts replaced survey textbooks.
 Erskine's colleagues Mortimer J. Adler and Robert Maynard Hutchins exported the seminar model to Chicago in 1931, contending that sustained engagement with classic works would provide a common stock of ideas essential to democratic citizenship.

 In 1937 St. John's College radically shifted its curriculum to focus on the Great Books of the Western World, aiming to provide a form of liberal arts education that stood apart from increasingly specialized nature of higher education.
-This new approach emphasized a broad-based education rooted in classical texts from philosophy, literature, science, and other disciplines, in contrast to the growing trend toward technical and vocational training in universities.

 Consolidation and popularisation (1940s–1950s)

 Hutchins, Adler and labour organiser Henry Johnson founded the nonprofit Great Books Foundation in 1947 to sponsor adult discussion groups nationwide.

 In 1952, Encyclopædia Britannica published a 54 volume set titled the Great Books of the Western World under the direction of Robert Hutchins and Mortimer Adler.
-This work was designed to serve as a comprehensive anthology of the foundational texts of Western civilization, spanning authors from Homer and Plato to Shakespeare and Newton.
-The collection aimed to promote critical thinking and engagement with the ideas that have shaped Western thought.
+It was published in a second edition with an updated 60 volumes in 1990.